Pakistan Successfully Completed IMF Review For $1bln Tranche, Board Approved $1.3 Bln For RSF - UrduPoint

 -

-Pakistan successfully completed IMF review for $1bln tranche, board approved $1.3 bln for RSF57 minutes ago
+Pakistan successfully completed IMF review for $1bln tranche, board approved $1.3 bln for RSF6 minutes ago

 -